ctschroeder/tutorials/antconc-programming-historian.md

 ### Start with a basic search
 One of the things corpus tools like Antconc are very good at are finding patterns in language which we have a hard time identifying as readers.
 Small boring words like *the, I, he, she, a, an, is, have, will* are especially difficult to keep track of as readers, because they're so common, but computers happen to be very good at them.
 These words are called function words, though they commonly known as 'stopwords' in digital humanities; they are often very distinct measures of authorial and generic style.
 As a result, they can be quite powerful search terms on their own or when combined with more content-driven terms, helping the researcher identify patterns they may not have been aware of previously.

-**In the search box at the bottom, type the and click "start".** The KWIC view (CONCORDANCE in the images) will show you every time the word the appears in our corpus of movie reviews, and some context for it.
+**In the search box at the bottom, type the word the and click "start".** The KWIC view (CONCORDANCE in the images) will show you every time the word the appears in our corpus of movie reviews, and some context for it.
 This is called a "Key Words in Context" viewer.

-(14618 times, according to the Hits box in the top in version 4.03.)
+(14618 times, according to the Hits box on the top right.)

 ![KWIC or Concordance Tool](https://github.com/ctschroeder/tutorials/blob/master/images/01-concordance.png)